-Type of Accounts Total Number Total Assets of Accounts (in millions) Total Number of Accounts Subject to a Performance- Based Fee Total Assets of Accounts Subject to a Performance- Based Fee (in millions)
+Type of Accounts Total Number of Accounts Total Assets of Accounts (in millions) Total Number of Accounts Subject to a Performance- Based Fee Total Assets of Accounts Subject to a Performance- Based Fee (in millions)

-Registered Investment Companies 0 \$0 0 \$0
+Registered Investment Companies \$ 0 \$0

-Other Pooled Investment Vehicles 0 \$0 0 \$0
+Other Pooled Investment Vehicles \$ 0 \$0

-Other Accounts 2530 \$232 0 \$0
+Other Accounts 2359 \$ 228.49 0 \$0

-Jay Pestrichelli, Portfolio Manager for ZEGA
+Jay Pestrichelli, Portfolio Manager for the Adviser

-Type of Accounts Total Number of Accounts Total Assets of Accounts (in millions) Total Number of Accounts Subject to a Performance- Based Fee Total Assets of Accounts Subject to a Performance- Based Fee (in millions) Registered Investment Companies 47 \$6,392 0 \$0 Other Pooled Investment Vehicles 0 \$0 0 \$0 Other Accounts 0 \$0 0 \$0
+Type of Accounts Total Number of Accounts Total Assets of Accounts (in millions) Total Number of Accounts Subject to a Performance- Based Fee Total Assets of Accounts Subject to a Performance- Based Fee (in millions) Registered Investment Companies 3 \$51 0 \$ 0 Other Pooled Investment Vehicles 0 \$0 0 \$ 0 Other Accounts 0 \$0 0 \$ 0

 Portfolio Manager Fund Ownership.
 The Funds are required to show the dollar range of each portfolio manager's "beneficial ownership" of Shares as of the end of the most recently completed fiscal year.
 Dollar amount ranges disclosed are established by the SEC.
 "Beneficial ownership" is determined in accordance with Rule 16a-1(a)(2) under the 1934 Act.

-As of the date of this SAI, the Funds had not yet commenced operations and no Shares were owned by the portfolio managers.
+As of April 30, 2025, no Shares were owned by the portfolio managers.